servo/ci-runners/README.md

 To build the base vm image:

-- Run the build script: `ubuntu2204/build-image.sh`
+- Run the build script: `ubuntu2204/build-image.sh <pick a snapshot name>`
-- Update the profile config in `monitor/monitor.toml` to point to the new zvol snapshot, e.g. `base_image_snapshot = "build-image-2025-01-01T11:30Z"`
+- Update the profile config in `monitor/monitor.toml` to point to the new zvol snapshot, e.g. `base_image_snapshot = "<snapshot name>"`
+- Restart the monitor: `systemctl restart monitor`

 To clone and start a new runner: